-Agent-based computational economics (ACE) is the computational study of dynamic economic systems modeled as virtual worlds of interacting agents.
+Agent-based computational economics (ACE) is the computational modeling of economic processes (including whole economies) as open-ended dynamic systems of interacting agents.

 Important Note: A major misconception, still being expressed by some mainstream economists and bloggers uninformed about the powerful capabilities of modern software, is that ACE agents cannot exhibit forward-looking behavior.
 To the contrary, ACE agents can exhibit a broad spectrum of learning behaviors ranging from stimulus-response adaptation to anticipatory learning and intertemporal planning.
 For example, Q-learning developed by Watkins (1989) for the approximation and successive updating of dynamic programming value functions is a widely used method for the algorithmic representation of anticipatory agent learning.
 Q-learning is a special case of temporal-difference learning, which involves the use of changes (or differences) in predictions over successive time steps to update current predictions.
 Extensive annotated pointers to reference materials on these and other agent learning algorithms can be accessed at the following site: